 - 2 large ham hocks or a meaty ham bone

 - 1/4 cup chopped onion

 - 2 bay leaves

-- chopped leftover ham or ham from the meaty bone
+- 2 cups chopped leftover ham (or to taste; or ham from the meaty bone)

 - Wash the navy beans and pick them over.
 Discard any damaged or malformed beans and look for small stones.
 Pour the beans into a large bowl or pot and add 2 quarts of boiling water.
 Let beans soak for a 2 to 4 hours.*

 - In a large Dutch oven or stockpot, simmer the ham bone or ham hocks with the beans (and their soaking water) until the beans are tender, about 1 1/2 hours.